 Fresh cleaner air is drastically important for everyone’s health and well-being and the quality of indoor spaces.

 Dust and mold are common contaminating culprits.
 Also, cleaning supplies, cooking and cooking methods, and hot showers are additional sources of pollutants.

 Sadly, most of our daily activities contribute to polluted air.
 And this is in addition to other invisible indoor sources that increase pollution.
 These are home location, outdoor pollutants, or the building materials used.

 This combination of factors means ensuring good air circulation is absolutely crucial.
 Gases, excess humidity, bacteria, and other pollutants never have an opportunity to leave a poorly circulated space.
-Then, occupants are left to inhale the polluted air far longer than one should.
+Then, occupants are left to inhale the polluted air far longer than they should.

 Poor circulation is common in buildings as windows and doors simply aren’t opened often enough to let proper amounts of fresh air in.
 It is perhaps more common in extreme temperature or humid climates because it’s too hot or cold to leave windows open on a regular basis.
 This can cause a buildup of pollutants and humidity, which makes it easier for bacteria and mold to grow.

 Poor circulation is also common in homes, specifically newer builds.
 This is because new construction has prioritized energy efficiency and uses better construction practices.
 The result, however, is less natural ventilation.
 This unintended consequence means reduced airflow.
 New construction limits airflow through gaps and cracks in home foundations present in older builds.

 Stale Indoor Air Symptoms

 Stale air can be an unpleasant smell or make a room feel stuffy.
 At low levels, it’s uncomfortable but at higher concentrations, stale air becomes unhealthy for those sensitive to its effects.
 Breathing in high doses of this type has been linked with skin irritation, headaches, and fatigue.